Referrals Dried Up: How to Restart the System

 Day 5: Build Referral Trigger Into Delivery

-Stop treating referrals as random asks.
-Build them into your process.
+Stop treating referrals as random, one-off asks.
+Start building them directly into your client delivery process.

 Create a specific moment in your service delivery when you ask for referrals: